 TLM IT CLINICAL INNOVATIONS

-Take a look at the videos below outlining the latest amazing developments in our JANEY EMRS and our SAFE CHEMO prescribing app! (remember to press full screen button on each video)
+Take a look at the videos below outlining the latest amazing developments in our JANEY EMRS and our CLEVER CHEMO prescribing app! (remember to press full screen button on each video)

 SAFE CHEMO PRESCRIBING APP

-TLM is building the SAFE-Chemo app, a novel platform to fully automate protocol-based chemotherapy prescriptions/treatments in pediatric oncology settings across Africa and beyond.
+TLM is building the CLEVER-Chemo app, a novel platform to fully automate protocol-based chemotherapy prescriptions/treatments in pediatric oncology settings across Africa and beyond.

 Why is automated chemotherapy prescription essential?